darigovresearch/Coronavirus-Flashcards-Website/README.md

 8. Sociology
 9. Academia
 10. Appendix - Flashcards FAQ
-11. Appendix - Corona Virus FAQ
+11. Appendix - Coronavirus FAQ
 12. Appendix - Corrections

 ### What Help will we need?